overte-org/overte-docs-sphinx/source/script/js-tips.rst

 + `Vec3 <https://apidocs.overte.org/Vec3.html>`_: The Vec3 API has facilities for generating and manipulating 3-dimensional vectors.
 + `Quat <https://apidocs.overte.org/Quat.html>`_: The Quat API provides facilities for generating and manipulating quaternions.
-+ `MyAvatar <https://apidocs.overte.org/MyAvatar.html>`_: The MyAvatar API provides facilities for manipulating avatars.
++ `MyAvatar <https://apidocs.overte.org/MyAvatar.html>`_: The MyAvatar API provides facilities for manipulating your avatar.

 ++++++++++++++++++++++++++++++++
 Get Your Avatar's Position